nefarius/Nefarius.Utilities.AspNetCore/README.md

 ### From `appsettings.json`

-You can also alter the defaults from your configuration; simply stick to the options classes and property naming conventions like so:
+You can also alter the defaults from your configuration; stick to the option classes and property naming conventions like so:

 ```json
 {